Safari Tipping Etiquette in Tanzania: Who & How Much?

 Before we talk numbers, you must know one rule that catches travelers every week:

-Currency Rule (Critical): If you tip in US dollars, bring bills printed after 2013 (Series 2009+).
-Local banks in Tanzania refuse to accept older US notes due to past counterfeiting issues, meaning your guide literally cannot spend them.
+Currency Rule (Critical): If you tip in US dollars, bring bills from Series 2009 or newer (the year is printed below the portrait).
+Local banks in Tanzania refuse pre-2009 series notes due to past counterfeiting issues, so older bills are unspendable for your guide.

-In this guide, I’ll make tipping simple.
-We’ll cover exactly who to tip and how much — including Driver-Guides, Lodge & Camp Staff, and Chefs — with clear, practical ranges you can follow with confidence.
+In this guide, I'll make tipping simple.
+We'll cover exactly who to tip and how much — driver-guides, lodge and camp staff, porters, rangers, and the back-of-house team — with clear, practical ranges you can follow with confidence.

 Not sure where to start?